robocup-junior/erebus-document/content/en/docs/Rules/_index.md

 ![](rules_victims.png)

-Hazard maps are lebles given to hazardous materials and equipment (used in real life).
+Hazmat Signs are lebles given to hazardous materials and equipment (used in real life).
 The four labels shown above are used in the Erebus environment.

 * Flammable Gas (F)
 * Poison (P)